RemyLeBerre/substrate-docs/README.md

 ## This repository has been archived

 This repository has now been archived and the content frozen.
 If you'd like to contribute to the new Polkadot Documentation, please visit github.com/polkadot-developers/polkadot-docs to get involved.
-The old content will be kept for now in it's markdown form for you to view if you so wish.
+The old content will be kept for now in its markdown form for you to view if you so wish.

 <!-- Substrate **documentation** is license under the [Apache 2 license](./LICENSE). -->